 I’ve been in such a breakfast funk lately so this was a recipe to help get me out of it!
 In between feeding a toddler, packing lunches and scraping bits of the child’s breakfast off the floor, sometimes cooking a bowl of porridge seems like too much effort!
 So I tend to grab the same thing over and over again since it’s easy and I love it.
 I’m talking about you, crunchy peanut butter on toast.
 However, variety is one of the factors that’s important for a balanced diet.
 By mixing up your meals and food you get a range of nutrients, different types of dietary fibre and antioxidants to help keep you healthy.

 To remedy my breakfast rut I’ve been creating new muesli and granola recipes to keep breakfast interesting and give me some different options.
-Some people ask me if home made muesli is healthy.
-Healthy is such a subjective word and I prefer to use nourishing or nutrient dense instead.
-And yes it is nutrient dense!
 If you don’t want to toast the oats with the honey mix, you can simply make an untoasted version which makes it even easier.
 But I think the toasted one tastes better!